Healthy Choices FAQ

 What if multiple risks are identified?

-If multiple conditions are identified, participants are only required to participate in a management program with a health coach for their primary condition to receive the reward.
+If multiple risk factors are identified, participants are only required to participate in an active management program with a health coach for their primary condition to receive the reward.
 It is not required to complete sessions for each risk factor presented.
 The primary condition is determined by the faculty or staff member.

 How will active management be tracked?

-UMR will provide a list of members who successfully complete their health coaching sessions to GVSU as of December 31, 2013.
-Participants who present no risk factors will be automatically tracked by UMR’s system given the participant successfully completed the two Know Your Numbers requirements and a list of names will be provided to GVSU for the incentive eligibility.
+Priority Health will provide a list of members who successfully complete their health coaching sessions to GVSU the first week of September, the first week of November and final report by January 15, 2014.
+Participants who present no risk factors will automatically receive credit for active management and will be eligible for the incentive.

-What if I participated in the biometric screen using my own health care professional?
+What if I participated in the biometric screen using my own health care professional and not on campus?
+How does that affect the active management piece?

 What if I am already managing my condition with my own health care professional?

-If a member is already working with their own health care professional to manage a health risk they can submit the Physician Attestation Form to UMR to qualify for Active Management.
+If a member is already working with their own health care professional to manage a health risk they can submit the Physician Attestation Form to Priority Health to qualify for Active Management.

-Are the UMR coaches qualified and certified to help me with my condition?
+Are the Priority Health coaches qualified and certified to help me with my condition?

 Yes.
-The UMR coaching staff holds credentials in dietetics, kinesiology, exercise science, respiratory therapy, health education, psychology, counseling, biology, and nursing.
+The Priority Health coaching staff holds credentials in dietetics, kinesiology, exercise science, respiratory therapy, health education, psychology, counseling, biology, and nursing.
 Coaches are multilingual in Spanish, English and French.

 Is the Health Coaching service confidential?

 Yes.
-Participation in the Health Coaching services offered through UMR is confidential and complies with HIPPA requirements.
+Participation in the Health Coaching services offered through Priority Health is confidential and complies with HIPPA requirements.
 Grand Valley State University does not receive any personal information discussed in the coaching sessions.
 Content discussed is between you and your health coach.

 What is the incentive for completing the Active Management component?